 My petticoat is also made with unbleached calico.

-The petticoat actually consists of four petticoats which were separate each closed with a drawstring closure.
-However, they were cumbersome, so I’ve combined them into one petticoat.
+The petticoat actually consists of four petticoats which were separate before each closed with a drawstring closure.
+However, four separate petticoats were cumbersome, so I combined them into one petticoat.

 The petticoat has a hook and eye closure in the back.
 There are four eyes, the waist is adjustable: so I can wear the petticoat with a more or less laced corset depending on which dress I plan to wear.

-For the photoshoot I’ve put my hair into a Victorian braided bun.
+For the photoshoot I put my hair into a Victorian braided bun.

 During the photo session there was a thunderstorm …